Weather today in Northeast: Moderate rain likely to occur at most places over NE region

-Guwahati, May 11: As per the weather bulletin issued by the Regional Meteorological Centre (RMC), Guwahati moderate rain is very likely to occur at many places over Arunachal Pradesh and at most places over Assam, Meghalaya, Nagaland, Manipur, Mizoram and Tripura.
+Guwahati, May 16: As per the weather bulletin issued by the Regional Meteorological Centre (RMC), Guwahati moderate rain is very likely to occur at most places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram and Tripura.

 The RMC has issued the following warning:

-As per the local forecast for Guwahati and its neighbourhood, generally cloudy sky with one or two spells of rain or thundershowers has been predicted.
+As per the local forecast for Guwahati and its neighbourhood, generally cloudy sky with few spells of rain or thundershowers has been predicted.

-Maximum and minimum temperatures are most likely to be 35°C and 25°C respectively.
+Maximum and minimum temperatures are most likely to be 30°C and 24°C respectively.

 Detailed weather forecast for the Northeast, India, which will be valid for today is as follows: